 If this happens you need to fix the problem as soon as possible or you’ll end up with laying workers.
 More info on laying workers - Laying Workers.

-It can be hard for a beginner beekeper who hasn't got much experince to notice the eggs, and therefore he can assume that there are none.
+It can be hard for a beginner beekeeper who hasn't got much experience to notice the eggs, and therefore he can assume that there are none.
 However, in a few days the larvae will grow and they will be much easier to spot - if you have hard time finding the eggs, wait a few days and then see if there are larvae.

 3Close the hive.